 - An NIH- or NSF-style biosketch, publication list and statement of current and pending support for each PI.

 - The signature page, signed as required.

-The summary of the scientific questions and research goals and the description of the planned research should not, in total, exceed 12 pages.
-Full proposal documents should be single-spaced in 10–12 point legible font with margins, in all directions, of no less than 1 inch.
+The summary of the scientific questions and research goals and the description of the planned research should not, in total, exceed 12 pages, plus up to one page of references and one page of figures.
+Full proposal documents should be single-spaced in typeface no smaller than 10-point font.
+Margins, in all directions, must be at least ½ inch.